We often talk of hope and optimism as a stand-in word for each other. But, is there any difference? And if there is, then how are they dissimilar?

 We close this with what Fowler and team concluded:

-[Do you want to know how to hope so that it works out in your favor?
-Then you must read this!]
+[If want to know how to hope scientifically so that it works out in your favor, then you must read this!]

 The use of these different strategies may suggest that hope and optimism, like musical instruments, can be enjoyed on their own, but can create an even more powerful impact when they harmonize together.